RebinW/active-directory-domain-services/01-domain-controller-deployment/01-domain-controller-deployment.md

 I'm going to dedicate another module to configure and explain DNS importance for an domain controller.
 Here I simply just wanted to test to see if the DNS server role has been installed correctly.

 ## Results
+DC01 was successfully added as the primary domain controller in the klarstroem.local domain.
+We now have a fully functional domain controller whitch serves as the on-premise IdentityProvider for our internal network.

+We also tested that the Domain Controller now is a part of the klarstroem.local domain instead of being a part of a WORKGROUP.
+DNS also works as intended meaning that the DNS server role has been successfully installed, and that the server is able to resolve and query both internal and external resources.

 ## Lessons Learned